riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # Overall pageviews vs pageviews of specific pages

-Overall pageviews data (i.e. the summed pageviews of all pages within each combination of language and access type) are available separately from pageviews data of specific pages.
+Overall pageviews data, i.e. the summed pageviews of all pages within each combination of language and access type (desktop, mobile), are available separately from pageviews data of specific pages.
 The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as: